xpn-arcos/xpn/README.md

    ```

-### 5.2 Front-end node of a cluster with local storage per-node and shared home
+### 5.2 Front-end node of a cluster
+Imagine you have a cluter with local storage (HDD, SSD, RAM Drive) per-node and shared home.

 As an build example scenario we will consider the following one:
 * MPI distribution is installed at '/opt/software/install-mpich'